WP-for-Church/Sermon-Manager/readme.txt

 == Changelog ==
 = 2.3.5 =
 * Add a setting for Sermon date format
+* Fix podcast feed not validating because of an non URL encoded ampersand in the Sermon image URL

 = 2.3.4 =
 * Improve backend performance